neicnordic/endit/README.md

 Note that since ENDIT v2 a late allocation scheme is used in order to expose all pending read requests to the pools.
 This minimizes tape remounts and thus optimizes access.
-For new installations, and when upgrading from ENDIT v1 to v2, ensure that:
+For new installations, and when upgrading from ENDIT v1 to v2, note that:

-- The dCache pool size is set lower than the actual file space size, 1 TiB lower if the default `retriever_buffersize` is used.
+- The dCache pool size needs to be set lower than the actual file space size, 1 TiB lower if the default `retriever_buffersize` is used.
-- You need to allow an even larger amount of concurrent restores and thus might need an even larger restore timeout.
+- You need to allow a really large amount of concurrent restores and thus might need an even larger restore timeout.
 ENDIT has been verified with 1 million requests on a single tape pool with modest hardware, central dCache resources on your site might well limit this number.